uq-eresearch/miletus-partyTester/README.md

 Simple Web application to create RIF-CS _party records_ for testing the ARDC Party Infrastructure (i.e. Trove).
-This application was created to support the [test plan](doc/ardc-party-infrastructure-test-plan.md).
+This application was created to support the [ARDC Party Infrastructure Harvesting Test Plan](miletus-partyTester/doc/ardc-party-infrastructure-test-plan.md).

 The party records are created with unique identifiers and surnames to ensure that test results are not influenced by other data (possibly